 The BA in Spanish can be taken with Co-operative Education.
 See section 3.4.4 Co-operative Education Programs for information and requirements.

-- Students entering with Spanish 30 or the equivalent may be exempted from Spanish 201 and enter directly into Spanish 203 or 205.
-Please consult with the School for appropriate placement.
-Students starting at a higher level than Spanish 201 must replace those language courses from which they have been exempted by any Spanish non-language courses (literature, linguistics, civilization, culture) or by any senior Romance Studies (ROST) courses.
+- Students entering with Spanish 30 or the equivalent may be exempted from Spanish 201.
+Please consult with the Spanish Undergraduate Advisor for appropriate placement.
+Students placed at a higher level than Spanish 201 must replace those language courses from which they have been exempted by any Spanish non-language courses (literature, linguistics, civilization, culture) or by any senior Romance Studies (ROST) courses.

-- It is strongly recommended that students, in consultation with the School, choose an area of focus consisting of at least 12 units (2.0 full-course equivalents) from disciplines related to their interests in the Hispanic world (from areas such as Political Science, History, Latin American Studies or Women's Studies).
+- It is strongly recommended that students choose an area of focus consisting of at least 12 units (2.0 full-course equivalents) from disciplines related to their interests in the Hispanic world (from areas such as Political Science, History, Latin American Studies or Women's Studies).